Sri Lanka by Local Rail

 After lunch at a local restaurant, you are free to enjoy the afternoon at leisure.

 In the late afternoon, experience the Kandyan Cultural Dance at the Kandy Lake Club.
 Marvel at the impressive costumes, graceful movements, and thundering drum beats in this captivating performance that offers a unique insight into the local culture.
-Afterwards, you may choose to continue exploring the city at your own pace, your guide will be able to suggest somewhere for dinner, or you can take the provided transfer back to the hotel.
+Afterwards, you may choose to continue exploring the city at your own pace – your guide will be able to suggest somewhere for dinner, or you can take the provided transfer back to the hotel for dinner at leisure there.

 Overnight: Kandy Myst, Kandy or Similar (B, L)